TheIttyBittyGalaxy/gambit/documentation/overview.md

 # 1. Constructs

 A construct is 'a thing that can exist' in your game.
 For example, if your game is played with a regular deck of cards, a `Card` is a construct in your game.
 Constructs must be defined, where they are defined with a list of fields.
-Each field must have a name, a data type, and a sort (either `static`, `state`, or `property`).
+Each field must have a name and a data type, will be either a static field, a property, or a state.

 Once a construct has been defined, you may create instances of it.
 If your game were played with a deck of cards, there would be 1 card definition and 52 card instances.

 Constructs are _similar_ to classes in other programming languages, but don't behave in the same way, and are designed for implementing things that are specified by the game's rules. e.g. you would implement an important game piece as a construct, but you wouldn't have a 'GamePeiceManager' like you might in conventional object-oritented lanaguges.